-All homework and quizzes will be assigned in MyLabsPlus. (www.uta.mylabsplus.com) All electronic homework and quiz assignments are available to you on the first class day.
+All homework and quizzes will be assigned using MyLabsPlus.
+All homework assignments are available to you on the first class day and quizzes will be added to the system as the semester progresses.
 The automated system will provide feedback on assignments immediately upon submission.

-• NO late homework or quizzes will be accepted, so watch the due dates on the MyLabsPlus calendar.
-You will receive a zero for any assignments not submitted.

-- Homework assignments are set for unlimited access up until the due date and you have 3 attempts per question, however you only have two attempts at each quiz which have a 45 minute time limit and must be completed once opened.
-Quizzes cannot be saved and resumed later. - You may also have in-class paper assessments.
-Please be prepared for class as these may or may not be announced in advance. - All homework assignments contain learning aids to help you through the material.
+- NO late homework or quizzes will be accepted, so watch the due dates on the calendar.
+You will receive a zero for any assignments not submitted. - There is a homework assignment covering each section of material and several content quizzes.
+Homework assignments are set for unlimited access up until the due date.
+You may complete homework assignments a question at a time and you have 3 attempts per question.
+However, you only have two attempts at each quiz which have a 60 minute time limit and must be completed in their entirety once opened.
+Quizzes cannot be saved and resumed later. - All homework assignments contain some learning aids to help you through the material.
 Be careful not to become overly dependent on these aids or you may not perform well on the exams.
-You have three chances at a question per attempt.
-To gain access to the next attempt once a question is marked wrong; simply select the "similar exercise" button at the bottom of the homework screen.
-Quizzes are designed to check your knowledge retention and therefore do not contain the learning aids except in review mode once the quiz has been submitted. - A Lockdown program for your browser is required for all electronic quizzes.
-Be sure that you either complete your electronic quizzes in the Math Computer Lab, or that you have administrative rights to the computer you are using in order to install this program.
-The program is a free download and easily installed through the Browser Check. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor for assistance.
+You have multiple chances at a question per attempt.
+To gain access to the next attempt once a question is marked wrong, simply select the "similar exercise" button at the bottom of the homework screen.
+Quizzes are designed to check your knowledge retention and therefore do not contain the learning aids except in review mode once the quiz has been submitted. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor for assistance. - Extra Credit: At the end of the semester, TWO of your lowest homework grades will be automatically dropped.
+Once the low grades are removed, you may be eligible for extra credit: - ➤ If your homework average is an 85 or above, your 2 lowest quiz grades will be replaced with a "100".